Mads Søgaard: Playing career

 Søgaard attended Ottawa's training camp for the 2023–24 season but was assigned to Belleville to start the season.
 On 1 November 2023, he was named the AHL Goaltender of the Month for games played in October during which he went 3–1–0 along with a 1.73 GAA and .944 save percentage.
 Søgaard was recalled by Ottawa on 12 January 2024 after Anton Forsberg suffered a groin injury.
 He made his NHL season debut in a 7–4 loss to the Colorado Avalanche on 16 January.
 He picked up his first win of the season on 21 January over the Philadelphia Flyers.
 After four appearances, Søgaard was sent back to Belleville on 31 January as the NHL went into its all-star break.
 He was recalled again by Ottawa on 2 March after Forsberg suffered another injury and Joonas Korpisalo was out with an illness.
 After making two more starts, Søgaard was sent back to Belleville on 7 March.
 On 14 March, with a win over the Utica Comets, Søgaard broke the Belleville Senators' franchise record for wins in a season, surpassing Filip Gustavsson's previous record of 45.

 On 15 July 2024, Søgaard signed a two-year contract with the Senators, a two-way contract in its first year and a one-way contract in the second.
 He was assigned to Belleville to start the 2024–25 season.
 He was recalled on 14 October on an emergency basis after Linus Ullmark suffered an injury and made his NHL season debut in relief of Anton Forsberg, making 12 of 16 saves in an 8–7 victory over the Los Angeles Kings that day.
 He made just the one appearance before being returned to Belleville on 15 October.
+He made 26 appearances with Belleville with a record of 7–13–4, with a 3.69 GAA and .874 save percentage.

+On 1 July 2026, Søgaard left the Senators organization after six seasons, joining the Tampa Bay Lightning on a one-year, two-way contract for the season.